cabforum/smime/SBR.md

 The Audit Report MUST contain at least the following clearly-labelled information:

-1. name of the organization being audited;
+1. Name of the organization being audited;
-2. name and address of the organization performing the audit;
+2. Name and address of the organization performing the audit;
-3. the SHA-256 fingerprint of all Roots and Subordinate CA Certificates, including Cross Certificates, that were in-scope of the audit;
+3. The SHA-256 fingerprint of all Roots and Subordinate CA Certificates, including Cross Certificates, that were in-scope of the audit;
-4. audit criteria, with version number(s), that were used to audit each of the certificates (and associated keys);
+4. Audit criteria, with version number(s), that were used to audit each of the certificates (and associated keys);
-5. a list of the CA policy documents, with version numbers, referenced during the audit;
+5. A list of the CA policy documents, with version numbers, referenced during the audit;
-6. whether the audit assessed a period of time or a point in time;
+6. Whether the audit assessed a period of time or a point in time;
-7. the start date and end date of the Audit Period, for those that cover a period of time;
+7. The start date and end date of the Audit Period, for those that cover a period of time;
-8. the point in time date, for those that are for a point in time;
+8. The point in time date, for those that are for a point in time;
-9. the date the report was issued, which will necessarily be after the end date or point in time date; and
+9. The date the report was issued, which will necessarily be after the end date or point in time date;
-10. (for audits conducted in accordance with any of the ETSI standards) a statement to indicate if the audit was a full audit or a surveillance audit, and which portions of the criteria were applied and evaluated, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part 1 (General Requirements), and/or Part 2 (Requirements for Trust Service Providers).
+10. (For audits conducted in accordance with any of the ETSI standards) a statement to indicate if the audit was a full audit or a surveillance audit, and which portions of the criteria were applied and evaluated, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part 1 (General Requirements), and/or Part 2 (Requirements for Trust Service Providers); and
-11. (for audits conducted in accordance with any of the ETSI standards) a statement to indicate that the auditor referenced the applicable CA/Browser Forum criteria, such as this document, and the version used.
+11. (For audits conducted in accordance with any of the ETSI standards) a statement to indicate that the auditor referenced the applicable CA/Browser Forum criteria, such as this document, and the version used.

 An authoritative English language version of the publicly available audit information MUST be provided by the Qualified Auditor and the CA SHALL ensure it is publicly available.